-This is a guide on how to replicate a Vespa application into different environments, with or without data.
+This is a guide on how to replicate a Vespa application in different environments, with or without data.
 Use cases for cloning include:

 dev